mozartilize/pyjsonexceller/README.md

 # pyobjexceller

-JSON to JSON (transformer) with Excel-like expression
+JSON to JSON (transformer) with Excel inprised expression

 ## Example